What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Mid-range hotels in Myengdong

-L7 MYEONGDONG Hotel is a perfect destination for travelers looking to stay in the heart of Seoul and take advantage of one of the few rooftop bars in town.
+L7 MYEONGDONG Hotel is a perfect destination for travelers looking to stay in the heart of Seoul and enjoy one of the few rooftop bars in town.

-Guests can enjoy easy access to countless attractions including Namsan Park, Gyeongbokgung Palace and Dongdaemun Market.
+Guests can easily access countless attractions, including Namsan Park, Gyeongbokgung Palace, and Dongdaemun Market.
 The hotel boasts a variety of amenities such as free wi-fi, on-site restaurants, and a cool foot SPA with Namsan Tower views.

-I must admit this was our first choice when we visited Seoul for 3 days as tourists, but somehow we ended up at Marriott (and I don’t regret it a bit).
+I must admit this was our first choice when we visited Seoul for 3 days as tourists.
+Somehow, we ended up at Marriott (and I don’t regret it a bit).

-This 4 star hotel offers guests an array of amenities such as free Wi-Fi, 24-hour reception service, a lounge located on the 11th floor, special pillows, and e-concierge services.
+This 4-star hotel offers guests an array of amenities such as free Wi-Fi, 24-hour reception service, and a lounge on the 11th floor.
+Additionally, you get special pillows and e-concierge services.

 Budget accommodation in Myengdong